apache/yunikorn-site/docs/user_guide/observability/prometheus.md

 After running port-forward, you can enter [localhost:9090](http://localhost:9090) to access Prometheus Web UI.

-We can search yunikorn keyword to find the mointor target in targets page, and check the status.
+We can search yunikorn keyword to find the monitor target in targets page, and check the status.

 ![prometheus-web-ui-target-yunikorn](../../assets/prometheus-web-ui-target-yunikorn.png)